ImmyGo/neuron-network-models/README.md

   +  NetworkCoupling.m : Constructs a few different coupling matrices - straight line network / nearest neighbour network / random coupling
   +  Synchronisation.m : Calculates level of synchronisation between all pairs of neuron in network at every time point in simulation, and takes average
   +  *plot.m : helper method to plot figures in GUI
+  +  *.fig : figures for displaying result of Matlab programs

 The final file
   +  NeuronNetworkInFwithPlasticity.m : Models a network of integrate and fire neurons, however this extended model calculates each link between two neurons dynamically using a synaptic weights model.
 The more spikes fired by a neuron feeding into the synapse, the stronger the link made by the synapse becomes.